soulteary/otterio/docs/bucket/notifications/README.md

 Bucket events can be published to the following targets:

+> NOTE: The message-queue targets (Kafka, NATS, NATS Streaming, NSQ, AMQP, MQTT) have been removed from OtterIO.
+Only the targets listed below are supported.

 | Supported Notification Targets    |                             |                                 |
 | :-------------------------------- | --------------------------- | ------------------------------- |
 | [`Redis`](#Redis)                 | [`MySQL`](#MySQL)           |                                 |